← Back to Blog

 When unripe cherries enter the processing stream, they create defects that no amount of roasting can fix:

-Across our 1,300+ cupping samples, the pattern is unmistakable: lots harvested with strict ripeness selection consistently outscore those where picking discipline slipped.
+The pattern is unmistakable across our cupping data: lots harvested with strict ripeness selection consistently outscore those where picking discipline slipped.
+Even a 5% contamination of unripe cherry can drop a lot from the specialty threshold.

 The Human Element